Welcome to Prairie Circle

 When are Services?

-Worship Services at PCUUC are every Sunday morning at 9:00am in the main sanctuary of the Byron Colby Barn, 1561 Jones Point Road in Grayslake, Illinois.
+Worship services at PCUUC are on Sunday mornings at 9:00am.
+Our typical schedule includes a virtual service (on Zoom) on the second Sunday of the month.
+Our in-person services (which can also be viewed on Zoom) are held in the main sanctuary of the Byron Colby Barn, 1561 Jones Point Road in Grayslake, Illinois.
 See also our Contact Page.

 What Should I Wear?